 When I first started collecting anime statues, I was quite overwhelmed and lost on where to begin.
+Unlike collecting anime figures, collecting resin statues is not as straight forward.
 Not only was I concerned that what I was ordering was authentic, but were all these sites legit and did they offer good customer service?
 Some offer better prices than others and shipping prices vary from place to place, but the one thing I always look for is whether or not they have good customer service.

 Before I'll purchase from a site, I'll shoot them an email with a general question that's usually about shipping or a certain statue, and I'll see how long it takes for them to get back with me.
 And while this doesn't necessarily show you how good they will be fixing an actual issue, it does show you how responsive they are.
 Unfortunately, you really won't know how great a site is until you receive your statue in terms of shipping and handling breaks/missing or wrong pieces, but you can definitely listen to the experience of others whether that be on Facebook groups or on posts like this one.

-Many statues later and I’ve purchased from most of the sites that sell anime statues.
-While I’ve had some issues buying from certain sites, which I’ll get into below, I’ve had a positive experience buying and getting statues from a select few.
+Many statues later and I've purchased from most of the sites that sell anime statues.
+While I've had some issues when buying from certain sites, which I'll get into below, I've had a positive experience buying and getting statues from many others.
 Read more about the sites I recommend buying anime statues from and a few I recommend being wary of below!

-I discovered Favor GK a little while back when looking for recommendations on Youtube, and they have since been one of my go-to’s for buying anime statues.
-They are the main place I preorder and purchase my unlicensed anime statues from; However, if you are looking to purchase a licensed statue, I have other recommendations, especially if you live in the US, which I’ll get into below.
-For those of you looking to buy unlicensed anime statues though, out of all of the sites on this list, Favor GK is the one I recommend.
+I discovered Favor GK awhile back when looking for recommendations on YouTube, and they have since been one of my go-to's for buying anime statues.
+They are the main place I preorder and purchase my unlicensed anime statues from; However, if you are looking to purchase a licensed statue, I have other recommendations, especially if you live in the US, which I list in this post.
+For those of you looking to buy unlicensed anime statues, though, Favor GK is the one I recommend most.

 One thing to be aware of is is that I've found it's always better to buy statues when they are on preorder, because when they go in stock, Favor GK does boost the price a bit.
 This is just something to keep in mind if you are considering purchasing a statue from them.
 Also, Favor GK runs early bird discounts for a limited time on statues when they go up for preorder, which definitely helps level out their overall cost in comparison to other sites.